-Sprint One Up early upgrade program officialAlex Wagner - Deputy Managing Editor, News Desk
+Sprint One Up early upgrade program officialAlex Wagner - Editorial Director of News and Content

 Following a leak last weekend that prematurely outed a new Sprint "One Up" early upgrade program, the new plan is now officially official.
 Details of the program are now live on Sprint's website, and while One Up is only available at select physical Sprint stores right now, the big yellow carrier promises that it'll be offered online and through other channels soon.